ouspg/CryptoCourse/Week7Exercises/README.md

 * The number on the eighth line is the product of the fourth and the seventh line.

 Generate a new encrypted file that decrypts the numbers to their original values instead of the fake ones, while conforming to the other rules in the report.
-All values in the ciphertexts should be in the range from 1 to p (the ElGamal modulus given in the [parameters.txt](t3_files/parameters.txt) file.
+All values in the ciphertexts should be in the range from 1 to p (the ElGamal modulus given in the [parameters.txt](t3_files/parameters.txt) file).

 > Return the new encrypted file together with any code that you have used to achieve it.
 Reference any external sources that you have used.